ansible/lightbulb/lessons/template_examples/README.md

 **servers**

-1. A list of all of the servers in the "myservers" inventory group.
+1. A list of all of the servers in the "myhosts" inventory group.

 **setting**: